nelsontky/let-it-go/README.md

      <li>As can be seen from the numerous commits where we thought that things were fixed, this issue of key security was quite a ride. :stuck_out_tongue_closed_eyes:</li>
        <br/>
        <img src="https://i.imgur.com/ZuYYH1Q.png" alt="Key commits" width= "700" />
      <li>We are glad that we learnt about key security while doing a small scale project like Orbital.
+Locking down production keys is paramount to security and we've learnt that we should always check committed files before pushing them to Github.
 Think of the consequences if we do accidentally push private keys during our internship/work. :shudders:</li></ul>

 1. Database security